 *The following is a list of state assistance programs, which may be available at participating institutions in Colorado:

-Colorado Application for State Financial Aid: CASFA is a safe, easy way to apply for state financial aid if you are a Colorado ASSET (Advancing Students for a Stronger Tomorrow) student.
-Find out more about CASFA here
+Colorado Application for State Financial Aid (CASFA): CASFA is a safe, easy way to apply for state financial aid if you are not eligible to apply for FAFSA.
+Find out more about CASFA here.

 *NOTE: All programs may not be available at all participating institutions.

 - How much is college going to cost?

 The actual cost of college varies depending on a number of factors including cost of tuition, fees, residency status, program of study, room/board, books/supplies, transportation and more.
 Below, you can view a history of tuition and fees at public institutions.
 For up-to-date tuition rates, contact your institution directly.
 Below are some documents to help put the cost of college and financial aid in perspective.

 - History of Tuition & Fees for Public Institutions

 - How do I qualify for state aid or participate in an exchange/reciprocity program?

 - Where can I find assistance locating financial aid?